informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 public void addObject(String[] objWords) throws GameModelException;
 ```

-If, in your solution, the parsing of the position part of the argument to the `addObject`
+The parsing of the position part of the argument to the `addObject`
+command should be carried out in the `parse` of the game objects since the position
-command is carried out in a method of the `Game` class, the `addObject` method will also
+is an attribute of `GameObject, so the `addObject` method will also need to declare
-need to declare the throwing of `PositionParseException` as defined above.
+the throwing of `PositionParseException` that is defined above.
-If, in your solution, the action literals `LEFT` and `RIGHT` are also used to represent
+If your solution uses the action literals `LEFT` and `RIGHT` to also represent
-movement directions, the `addObject` method will also need to declare the throwing of
+movement directions (this is not obligatory), the `addObject` method will also need
-`ActionParseException` as defined above.
+to declare the throwing of `ActionParseException` that is defined above.

 The above exceptions are to be thrown by methods of the `GameModel` interface that are
 called from one or more of the `execute` methods of the commands.
 As already stated, they